fmalina/revisions-blocl/activism/nhsforsale.md

 *
 * The NHS was doing very well and its current problems can largely be traced to misjudged political interference and inadequate funding.
 *
-* Labour unfortunately built the bridge across which the Tories have stormed the NHS and there are still too many at the heart of the party who don’t think they did anything wrong.
+* Labour unfortunately built the bridge across which the Tories have stormed the NHS and there are still too many at the heart of the party who don't think they did anything wrong.
 *
 * The billions wasted on marketising the NHS could and should have been spent on patient care.
 *